IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 Gave up trying to figure the implementation for FocalLoss for now.
 Gonna use weighted BCE loss, see if that works.

+Also started getting some `IOError` which went away upon reboot... for now.